J-Hoplin/Rainbow-Six-Siege-Search-Bot/README.md

 4 .
 Warning  : This Application is only available for PC version users.
 Think i'm not gonna support ps4,xbox version
 ***
+  - Patch Note 20200329

+    - Add Function : Convert to Normal English which has accents
+***

   - There are two function related to rainbow six siege stat search.